MuddyMaps/MuddyMaps.js/README.md

 Now you can visit your visualization at http://localhost:8001

+It's an SVG, so you can zoom in.

 When you're finished using the HTTP server, go back to the terminal and safely terminate the HTTP server with `ctrl + c`.